Marketcircle/AXElements/docs/Debugging.markdown

 Custom exceptions have been created to help identify the point of failure that would have caused a more cryptic exception to have been raised instead.
-These cusotm exceptions also capture more metadata about the problem that occured which should give good hints as to what went wrong.
+These custom exceptions also capture more metadata about the problem that occurred which should give good hints as to what went wrong.

 ### Search Failures